Contents on this page

 At what stage should I exchange contact details with my potential Host / Guest?

-We recommend you get to know one another reasonably well before requesting to book and exchanging details.
-The best way to do this is via the SisterStay website’s Contact facility.
-You may ultimately like to exchange telephone numbers before finally exchanging addresses after booking.
+We recommend you take the time to get to know one another reasonably well before requesting to book and exchanging details.
+Initially, the best way to do this is via the SisterStay website’s Contact facility.
+We would also recommend a 'live' chat just as you did to be verified.
+You may ultimately like to exchange further details before finally giving your address after booking.

 In order to receive the support of the SisterStay team, all bookings must go through the SisterStay booking system.